GroggyAlgorithm/GroggyAlgorithm/README.md

  <br/>

 I'm a busy fella!
 So please keep in mind there's a lot more to show off than what's on here and I can provide context on request.
-I honestly haven't had enough time for github projects but (as of June 2022) I will very soon have more time to address that.
+I honestly haven't had enough time for github projects as I work early, get off late, and drive a good distance but this is something I'm trying to adjust.
+I enjoy creating things and it's a priority for my to share some of the things I make.